 The National Board of Catholic Women is a forum, founded in 1939, in which Catholic women of England and Wales come together to share their views and concerns at diocesan and national level They work ecumenically, with women of other faiths and with secular groups at a national and international level to challenge discrimination and promote a woman's right to gender justice.
 Diocesan Link: Mrs Maura Potter, Burnham, Slough.

-An education service offering instruction/counselling for women/couples.
+The Natural Family Planning Teachers' Association is an education service offering instruction/counselling for women/couples.
 It teaches couples to understand and value their fertility and helps them to make responsible and informed choices about planning their family in accordance with the moral teaching of the Church.
 Fertility awareness is particularly valuable for couples with fertility problems.
-To learn more about NFP, please contact Dr Olive Duddy, 0161 767 8323.
-Website www.nfpta.org.uk
+To learn more about NFP, please see their website www.nfpta.org.uk

 NOAH Enterprise (New Opportunities and Horizons),

 Provides support for the homeless and the socially excluded in Luton, including welfare training and work experience.
 This is combined with the recycling of donated furniture and other goods through dedicated retail outlets.

 Welfare Services: 141 Park Street, Luton LU1 3HG.
 Tel: 01582 728416.
 Website www.noahenterprise.org

 An association of former Notre Dame High School pupils.
 Contact the President: : Mrs Margaret Bradbury, Old Duston, Northampton

 Northampton Pioneer Total Abstinence Association of the Sacred Heart